afhayden/Module_9_Challenge/README.md

 ### Key Differences Between June and December

 * It seems that temperatures between June and December do not vary too much.
 There should be plenty of tourist needing to eat ice cream.
+There is only a 3 to 5 degree difference on average between June and December.
+* Minimum temperatures between June and December do seem to defer more drastically.
+When the temperatures in December dip, they tend to dip much further than in June.
 * It seems summer temperatures over the years have started to increase since 2011.
 Major fluctuations occuring in December with record lows and records highs between 2014 and 2015.

+## Summary
+It seems that a year round surf and ice-cream shop is vary viable in Oahu, HI.
+The temperatures stay pretty even, with slight chances of December dipping down lower.
+There may be less business during the deep winter months.
+Two other queries that could be performed would be to identify the precipitation over the years during each season.
+Is there a rainy season?

 ## Resources
 - Data Source: hawaii.sqlite database